Judith A. Dwyer, Ph.D.

 Lisa Hoban, Ed.D.

-Dr. Lisa T. Hoban brings a wealth of experience as a middle school teacher and principal and has a keen understanding and appreciation of the developmental needs of middle school students.
-She began her career as a middle school teacher at St. Denis School and served as the principal at both St. Monica School in Berwyn and Holy Rosary Regional School in Plymouth Meeting.
-She earned her Master's degree in Educational Leadership from St. Joseph's University and recently completed her Executive Education Doctorate from Seton Hall University.
-Dr. Hoban holds a Pennsylvania teaching certificate in Middle School English as well as Pennsylvania K-12 Principal certification.
+Dr. Lisa Hoban brings a wealth of experience in educational leadership to Notre Dame.
+As principal at St. Monica School in Berwyn and Holy Rosary Regional School in Plymouth Meeting, she managed policies, regulations, procedures and faculty evaluations, including the introduction and development of a Distributed Leadership Model.
+Dr. Hoban earned her Master's degree in Educational Leadership from St. Joseph's University and recently completed her Doctorate in Education from Seton Hall University.
+She holds a Pennsylvania teaching certificate in Middle School English as well as Pennsylvania K-12 Principal certification.

 Director of Upper School